tigermlt/blog/miscellaneous.md

         - ```kubectl logs``` - print the logs from a container in a pod
         - ```kubectl exec``` - execute a command on a container in a pod
         - ```kubectl get pods``` - look for existing pods
+        - ```kubectl describe pods``` - view what containers are inside that Pod and what images are used to build those containers
+        -